Boyang13/adaptive-reading-tool/README.md

 ## 📧 Contact

-Questions, feedback, or partnership inquiries: [your-email]
+Questions, feedback, or partnership inquiries: lib32d@gmail.com

 ---

 **Accessibility Statement**: This tool is designed with cognitive accessibility in mind.
 If you encounter barriers to use, please contact us so we can improve.

-**Research Ethics**: This project will undergo UCLA IRB review before any systematic data collection from human participants.
+**Research Ethics**: This project will undergo an IRB review before any systematic data collection from human participants.